- The Ministry

 - Career Opportunities

 The Organization of the Black Sea Economic Cooperation (BSEC) was initiated in 1992 as an informal intergovernmental cooperation and, was transformed, on May 1st, 1999, into a full-fledged regional economic organization.
 The BSEC Organization is composed of 12 Member States (Albania, Armenia, Azerbaijan, Bulgaria, Georgia, Greece, Moldavia, Romania, the Russian Federation, Serbia, Turkey and Ukraine).
-Greece, together with Russia and Turkey play a leading role in the framework of the Organization.

 Moreover, there are four organizations enjoying the status of the BSEC Related Body a) the BSEC Parliamentary Assembly (PABSEC) which coordinates inter-parliamentary cooperation, b) the BSEC Business Council which coordinates the business cooperation, both with headquarters in Istanbul, as well as c) the Black Sea Trade and Development Bank (BSTDB), which is an international financial Organization within BSEC located in Thessaloniki and d) the International Center for Black Sea Studies (ICBSS), headquartered in Athens, whose creation was spearheaded by our country, as BSEC’s think-tank covering cooperation between scientific and academic communities of the BSEC Member States.